List of Lilo & Stitch characters: Angel (X-624)

 Despite her limited appearances in Lilo & Stitch: The Series, Angel became one of the franchise's most popular characters.
 As a result of her popularity, she began making costumed character appearances in the Disney Parks in 2006, mostly at Tokyo Disney Resort and Disneyland Paris, usually appearing with Stitch.
 On February 14 (Valentine's Day), 2021, she began appearing at Disney's Aulani resort in Hawaii.
 Various merchandise featuring her likeness have been sold globally, including in the United States where the anime that she appears more frequently in aired only briefly on Disney XD; this has included merchandise with Walt Disney World and Disneyland branding, and a dedicated character page on the Disney Store website.
-She has also appeared in various video and mobile games, including Line Corporation's Disney Tsum Tsum, Bandai Namco's Disney Tsum Tsum Festival, Gameloft's Disney Magic Kingdoms, Disney Getaway Blast, Disney Speedstorm, and Disney Heroes: Battle Mode, while a plush toy of the character appears in the third episode of Monsters at Work.
+She has also appeared in various video and mobile games, including Disney Tsum Tsum, Disney Tsum Tsum Festival, Disney Magic Kingdoms, Disney Getaway Blast, Disney Speedstorm, and Disney Heroes: Battle Mode, while a plush toy of the character appears in the third episode of Monsters at Work.
 Angel also makes a cameo appearance in the climax of the 2025 live-action film as a holographic image on a monitor in Jumba's ship.
+On February 6, 2026, Disney Music Group released a song inspired by Angel, "Glitter Glide", performed by Dara Reneé.
+This was accompanied by an animated music video featuring Angel and Stitch released to the Disney Music Vevo YouTube channel.
+Later that year, she made her debut in the touring ice show Disney on Ice.
+On June 24, 2026, also known as "624 Day" or "Angel Day" in reference to the character's numerical designation, Disney released a two-minute animated short to Disney+ and the Disney Kids YouTube channel called Stitch & Angel's Perfect Summer Day.
+Two days later, on "626 Day" or "Stitch Day" in reference to Stitch's codename, Disney released an episode of the short-form series How Not to Draw focusing on Angel.
+On August 14, 2026, during the biennial D23 Expo, it was revealed that Angel would be appearing in the sequel to the live-action film, Lilo & Stitch 2 (2028).